Planning on changing your old garbage disposal?

 With 22% of the total surveyed home using a garbage disposal, it’s clear that many others aren’t making use of one.

-If you are reading this guide, it means you already know the importance of using a garbage disposal system and the benefit it can bring if installed properly.
+If you are reading this guide, it means you already know the importance of using a garbage disposal system.
+As well as the benefit it can bring if installed properly.

 As long as you are not throwing too much waste into your garbage disposal, your septic tank shouldn’t be burdened.